ph2139a/Summative_1/README.md

 &nbsp;

 ## 3.  **Outline how you planned your project using modern planning techniques.
-Reflect on your planning using a project Project Management Tool**
+Reflect on your planning using a Project Management Tool**

 A hybrid methodology was selected for management of the project as it is an assignment that will be worked on over six specific working days as part of my usual working pattern.
 The methodology is linear in that it has a series of sequential steps, essentially those that are listed as items 1-10 on the Assessment Brief for this piece of work.
-On the other hand the development will be somewhat iterative; an MVP will be developed and iterated upon as far as time permits, hopefully resulting in a product that is operationally valuable within my workplace.
+On the other hand the development will be somewhat iterative; a minimum viable product (MVP) will be developed and iterated upon as far as time permits, hopefully resulting in a product that is operationally valuable within my workplace.

 The schedule and cost for this project are fixed as the schedule is determined by the university and the cost must be 0.
 I have selected a somewhat open scope for the project to leave open the possibility of iterative improvements.
-A stretch goal is to request feedback from those that might actually use an adversarial patching tool within my workplace; though the management must be linear in that a hard deadline must be met, this visibility would result in development that is more aligned with agile methodologies.
+A stretch goal is to request feedback from those that might actually use an adversarial patching tool within my workplace; though the management of the project must be linear in that a hard deadline must be met, this visibility would result in development that is more aligned with an agile methodology.

 GitHub Projects has been a very effective tool for managing the tasks that need to be completed for this assignment.
 In addition to the 10 tasks that are detailed on the Assessment Brief, issues were created and labelled for tasks that needed to be completed once coding was underway.
 The ability to reorder and label these was valuable, as was the ability to add comments containing detail and the options to filter out tasks that had been completed.
-The titles of issues that did not represent a task that appears on the Assessment Brief were prefixed with “---” to ensure that they stood out visually.
+The titles of manually-generated issues that did not represent a task that appears on the Assessment Brief were prefixed with “---” to ensure that they stood out visually.

 &nbsp;